Symplectomorphisms and spherical objects in the conifold smoothing: The conifold smoothing

+Up to signs, it has a similar expression on the chart $\{ z \neq 0 \neq u_1 \}$.
+Altogether, our charts now cover $X$.

-\begin{proof} The form $d\log(z) \wedge d\log(u_1) \wedge d\log(u_2)$ defines a holomorphic volume form on \eqref{eq:X_{a,b}}, and so the family $\scrX \to \Conf_2(\bC^*)$ over configuration space from \eqref{eqn:family-over-configuration-space} admits a relative holomorphic volume form.
+This existence of our holomorphic volume form implies that the family $\scrX \to \Conf_2(\bC^*)$ over configuration space from \eqref{eqn:family-over-configuration-space} admits a relative holomorphic volume form.
 Via the preceding construction, this defines a fibration $\scrX^{\infty} \to \scrX$ with fibre the universal cover $\widetilde{U(n)/O(n)}$.
 A choice of Ehresmann connection for this fibration enables one to lift (not necessarily uniquely) the parallel transport maps for $\scrX \to \Conf_2(\bC^*)$ to parallel transport maps for $\scrX^{\infty} \to \Conf_2(\bC^*)$, which in particular shows that these symplectomorphisms admit coherent gradings. \end{proof}

 \emph{Choice of gradings for the action of $PBr_3$.} We now fix a preferred lift $\PBr_3 \to \pi_0 \Symp_{\ex}^{\gr}(X)$, by specifying the lifts of each of the three generators $R_1, R_2$ and $R_3$.
 First, the image of $R_3$ is the Dehn twist $\tau_{0} = \tau_{S_0}$; we give it the preferred grading for a compactly supported symplectomorphism.
 Second, we grade the image of $R_2$, say $\lambda$, by asking for $\lambda^i S_0 = S_{-i}$ as graded objects.
 Finally, to choose the grading for the image of $R_1$, say $\rho$, recall that $R_1 R_2 R_3$ generates the center of $\PBr_3$, and corresponds to the inverse Dehn twist in a boundary parallel circle; in particular, the product $\rho \circ \lambda \circ \tau_{S_0}$ takes $S_0$ to itself as an ungraded object.
 Fixing a grading on $\rho$ is the same as fixing the shift of $S_0$ under $\rho \circ \lambda \circ \tau_{S_0}$; we choose this to be $[1]$.